Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Experiments

 \subsubsection{Results and Discussion}

 \textbf{Quantitative Results.} Experiment results on each dataset are shown in Table \ref{tab:main_exp}.
-Please refer to Appendix \ref{app:other_exp} and \ref{app:sensitive} for experiment results on other datasets and sensitive analyis.
-According to the experiment results, our IDEA model significantly outperforms all other baselines on most forecasting tasks.
-Specifically, our method outperforms the most competitive baselines by a clear margin of $1.7\%-12\%$ and reduces the forecasting errors substantially on some hard benchmarks, e.g., weather and ILI.
-Besides outperforming the forecasting model without the nonstationary assumptions like TimesNet and DLinear, our IDEA model also outperforms those methods for nonstationary time series data like RevIN and nonstationary Transformer.
-However, our method achieves the second-best but still comparable results in the Exchange dataset of the forecasing length of 72, this might be caused by the inaccurate environment estimation for long-term prediction.
+Please refer to Appendix \ref{app:other_exp} and \ref{app:sensitive} for experiment results on other datasets and sensitivity analysis.
+Based on the experimental results, our UDA model significantly outperforms all other baselines in most forecasting tasks.
+Specifically, it exceeds the performance of the most competitive baselines by a clear margin of $1.7\%–10\%$, and substantially reduces forecasting errors on challenging benchmarks such as weather and ILI.
+In addition to outperforming forecasting models that do not account for nonstationary assumptions, like TimesNet and DLinear, our UDA model also excels with nonstationary time series data, such as nonstationary Transformer.
+However, in the Exchange dataset with a forecasting length of 72, our method achieves the second-best results, still comparable to the top performer.
+This may be attributed to inaccuracies in environmental estimation for long-term predictions.

-It is remarkable that our method achieves a better performance than that of Koopa and SAN, which assume temporal distribution shifts in each time series instance.
+It is remarkable that our method achieves a better performance than that of FOIL and SOILD, which assume temporal distribution shifts in each time series instance.
 This is because these methods assume that uniform temporal distribution shifts in each time series instance, which is hard to meet in real-world scenarios, and it is hard for these methods to disentangle the stationary and nonstationary components simultaneously.
 Meanwhile, our method detects when the temporal distribution shift occurs and further disentangles the stationary and nonstationary states with identification guarantees, hence it can achieve the ideal nonstationary forecasting performance.
 Please refer to Appendix \ref{app:other_exp} for experiment results on the M4 dataset.